 Okay, so what does this have to do with hair?
 "Too frequent washing of the scalp with harsh cleansers can upset that microbiome, and an imbalance in the microbiome can lead to scalp problems," Burg says.
 Basically, washing your hair too much can throw off your scalp's microbiome, which can let bad bacteria and fungi take over and cause things like inflammation, according to Burg.

 He recommends gently cleansing your scalp two to three times per week to help remove excess sebum.

-You Could Be Using the Wrong Products
+Could You Be Using the Wrong Products?

 Here's the other part: Burg says if you feel like you need to wash your hair every day because it's dirty and/or greasy, you're probably using the wrong shampoo for your hair type.
 "Everyone's skin and follicles will produce different levels of oils, which is normal and actually good for hair.
 The main challenge is finding the right balance with the right products for you to maintain your style without disrupting your natural microbiome, pH, and natural oils," he explains.